STaisiya/staisiya.github.io/_pages/research.md

 **<a href="http://staisiya.github.io/files/Bryzgalova_Pavlova_Sikorskaya_2023.pdf" style="color: black; text-decoration: underline;">Retail Trading in Options and the Rise of the Big Three Wholesalers</a>** (with S. Bryzgalova and A. Pavlova). <br>
 Forthcoming in *<a style="color: black; text-decoration: underline;">The Journal of Finance</a>*, solicited.

 We document rapid increases in (i) retail trading in options and (ii) payment for order flow (PFOF), received by the U.S. retail brokerages from the so-called wholesalers in exchange for routing orders to them.
 Nearly 90% of PFOF comes from three wholesalers.
 Exploiting new flags in transaction-level data, we isolate wholesaler trades and build a novel measure of retail options trading.
 Our measure comoves with equity-based retail activity proxies and drops significantly during U.S. brokerage platform outages and trading restrictions.
 Retail investors prefer cheaper, weekly options, with the average bid-ask spread of a whopping 12.6%, and lose money on average.

-<sub>*Presentations at: AFA 2023, CCAF Annual Conference 2022, CDI Conference on Derivatives 2022, Chicago Fed, NBER Asset Pricing Spring Meeting 2022, NBER Behavioral Finance Meeting 2022, Finance Seminar at London Business School, Florida International University, Kelley School of Business at Indiana University, London Quant Group, Miami Behavioral Finance Conference, NFA 2022, Queen Mary University of London, Stockholm Business School, Tel Aviv Finance Conference, TMX Group, University of Central Florida, University of Hong Kong, and Virtual Derivatives Workshop.* </sub>
+<sub>*Presentations at: AFA 2023, CCAF Annual Conference 2022, CDI Conference on Derivatives 2022, Chicago Fed, NBER Asset Pricing Spring Meeting 2022, NBER Behavioral Finance Meeting 2022, Finance Seminar at London Business School, Florida International University, Kelley School of Business at Indiana University, London Quant Group, Miami Behavioral Finance Conference, NFA 2022, Queen Mary University of London, SEC, Stockholm Business School, Tel Aviv Finance Conference, TMX Group, University of Central Florida, University of Hong Kong, Vanguard seminar, and Virtual Derivatives Workshop.* </sub>

 <sub>*Media coverage:* <a href="https://www.bloomberg.com/news/articles/2022-04-27/mom-and-pop-took-a-billion-dollar-bath-trading-pandemic-options" style="color: black; text-decoration: underline;">Bloomberg</a>, <a href="https://www.bloomberg.com/news/audio/2022-07-07/how-amateurs-lost-billions-on-options-podcast" style="color: black; text-decoration: underline;">Bloomberg What Goes Up podcast</a>, <a href="https://www.economist.com/graphic-detail/2023/03/07/retail-investors-are-losing-billions-buying-stock-options" style="color: black; text-decoration: underline;">The Economist</a>, <a href="https://www.risk.net/investing/7954462/its-amateur-hour-how-retail-traders-upended-options-market" style="color: black; text-decoration: underline;">Risk.net</a>. </sub>